-The TE Office may issue a binding statement concerning a suspension period for instance if you resign from your job, agree on termination of your employment, or refuse a job.
-The length of the suspension period varies from 15 to 90 days, depending on the grounds on which it was imposed.
+The length of the suspension period varies from 7 to 60 days, depending on the grounds on which it was imposed.
 All days are counted towards the suspension period (Monday to Sunday).

 During the suspension period, no daily allowance is paid and your waiting period does not accrue.
 The term of periodisation, however, does accrue during the suspension period.